smitrajput/Learneth/README.md

 # Learneth
-Test repository for learning ethereum development tools.
+Test repo for learning a variety of different ethereum development tools.